i-D's music class of 2017: raye | read | i-D

 I've always wanted to be a pop artist, I always wanted to be on the radio, and I wanna be that new UK gal who has something to say and does it differently.
 I want to wear baggy clothes and stomp around the stage singing sick songs.
 You don't have to be in a bra and pants to look sexy, you know what I mean?
 I'm excited.

 Yes!
-For me it's important to me to be taken seriously as a writer too.
+For me it's important to me to be taken seriously as a writer, too.
 That's where I want my credibility to lie.
-I've actually never worked with someone more professional, inspiring and hardworking.
+I've actually never worked with someone more professional, inspiring, and hardworking.
 She invited me round to her house to practice dance moves in the mirror.
 For someone who is already doing so well, she didn't need to do that.
-It makes you realise why she has the respect that she does and she's going to kill it this year.
+It makes you realize why she has the respect that she does and she's going to kill it this year.

 Who else are you tipping for 2017?